iarmaanx/React/README.md

 Here I used .map method to map the list of currenices. <br>
 Object.keys() method to get those names of currenices from API data.
 Always add a error handling while calling a API, sometimes API call gives error and we didn't get to know.
+I also added a Reset button to reset the app with initial values.